essdot/js-lessons/doc/functions.md

 innerFunc2.call(obj1)
 ```

 Here, we call `outerFunc` in the context of each object, `obj1` and `obj2`.
-Each time `outerFunc` is called, the `innerArrowFunc` gets re-defined and bound to the context of the `outerFunc`.
+Each time `outerFunc` is called, `innerArrowFunc` gets re-defined and bound to the context of the `outerFunc`.
 So when the `innerArrowFunc` is called, it runs in the same context as `outerFunc` when it was defined.

 ## Function Names